powa-team/powa/docs/stats_extensions/index.rst

   pg_wait_sampling.rst
   hypopg.rst

-Except the hypopg extension, which have to be install in each database, pg_stat_statements, pg_qualstats and pg_stat_kcache just have to be install on 'powa' database.
+Except the hypopg extension, which have to be installed in each database, pg_stat_statements, pg_qualstats and pg_stat_kcache just have to be installed on 'powa' database.